Yes, Montreal Canadiens Fans, It Is Time to Panic

 The time for calm reassurances is over.
-Now, it is not a moment for sober second thoughts, deep breathing, or mediation.
+Now is not the moment for sober second thoughts, deep breathing, or mediation.
 Holding whatever Yoga pose is in fashion for 20 minutes is not going to solve what is wrong.
 This is not a time for mild concern, nor for slight worry.

 Don’t tell fans that “it will all be OK.”
 It won’t.
 I am tired of hearing about unsustainably low shooting percentage.
 Sick of the term “bad puck luck.”
 I can no longer convince myself that the Habs’ transition to a new defensive system is just a game away from cohering.
 Absent some major shifts in the personnel and approach of this team, we are looking at a return to the team of the late 1990s.

 The Habs are off to the worst start in franchise history.
-There are three problems for the Habs: Goaltending, defense, and scoring.
+There are three problems: Goaltending, defense, and scoring.
 The failure of any one of these will keep this team out of playoff contention.
 The problem is that seven games in, all three are failing.
-It is not immediately clear how to address them.
+It is not immediately clear how to turn it all around.

 Related: How Long Is Canadiens GM Bergevin’s Leash?